 One of the most fun things to do in Rochester, MN is our beloved WinterFest!
+(Discover more about WinterFest 2019.)
 WinterFest is an annual celebration of the Bold North and its high-spirited citizens.
 Whatever the temperatures during this month-long series of entertaining events and activities, WinterFest attendees will feel the warmth of a city known for its caring culture and good cheer.

 “WinterFest is a great way to break up winter with some fun family activities, both indoor and outdoor, that help nonprofit groups in our community,” says loyal attendee Mike Dougherty.

 What all is there to do at WinterFest?
-Well, this year’s event is bigger and better than ever, chiefly because it is longer and thus features more fun, cheery, active fundraisers for area charities.
-It’ll run from Jan.
+WinterFest 2018 runs from Jan.
 18 to Feb.
-18, so consider attending these prime-time activities:
+18, (click here for information on WinterFest 2019) so consider attending these prime-time activities: